-From the 2024-2027 academic session moving forwards, students will no longer be required to choose a specialisation.
-However, the Head of the Master's programme bears the responsibility of assigning and determining supervisors for the student's master's theses and organising initial contact between the students and their assigned supervisors through seminars.
-In more detail, this process begins at the end of the first year of your studies when you will be tasked to submit a suggestion for your Master's Thesis topic and which Supervisor(s) (2-3 suggestions) you would like to work with you from among the subject heads which make up the programme (History, Study of Religions, Gender Studies, Philosophy and Theology).
-Based on your suggestion, the head of the master's programme in collaboration with the subjects, will make a decision on the appointment of a supervisor and a second supervisor.
+From the 2024-2027 academic session moving forward, students will no longer be required to choose a specialisation.
+However, the Head of the Master's programme is responsible for assigning and determining supervisors for the student's master's theses and organising initial contact between the students and their assigned supervisors through seminars.
+In more detail, this process begins at the end of the first year of your studies when you will be tasked to submit a suggestion for your Master's Thesis topic and which Supervisor(s) (2-3 suggestions) you would like to work with you from among the programme heads which make up the programme (History, Study of Religions, Gender Studies, Philosophy and Theology).
+Based on your suggestion, the head of the master's programme will appoint the thesis supervisor(s).

-Utilise your supervisor's expertise and experience in research by asking questions and testing your own interpretations.
+Utilise your supervisor's expertise and experience in research by asking questions and testing your interpretations.
 Do not hesitate to ask directly if something seems unclear.
-Make sure you understand the supervisor's tips and comments by asking such questions as "so, do you mean that...."
-In the same way, make sure that the supervisor understands what you find particularly interesting in the topic area, so that he/she can guide you exactly in the right direction.
+Ensure you understand the supervisor's tips and comments by asking questions such as "So, do you mean that...."
+In the same way, ensure that the supervisor understands what you find particularly interesting in the topic area so that he/she can guide you in the right direction.
 Always prepare carefully for the meetings with your supervisor.
-Think in advance what questions need to be clarified at that particular moment (these are details which can be included in the supervision agreement).
+Consider in advance what questions need to be clarified at that particular moment (these details can be included in the supervision agreement).
 If you have given a piece of text to the supervisor beforehand, you can mark and comment on your current problems in the text or list them separately.
-In any case, when you submit texts to your supervisor, always include an explanation of its role in the thesis (e.g. preliminary table of contents, or reference to your latest agreement with the supervisor).
-Do not hesitate to submit even unfinished sections, because they help the supervisor to comment on your work and understand points that you may find problematic.
+When you submit texts to your supervisor, always explain where the text fits in your thesis (e.g. preliminary table of contents or reference to your latest agreement with the supervisor).
+Do not hesitate to submit unfinished sections because they help the supervisor comment on your work and understand points you may find problematic.
 However, remember that you are independently responsible for decisions related to the content and form of your thesis.
-Please note that it is advisable to always submit those parts of the thesis in advance that you wish to discuss.
-Questions or concerns may be written into the document so that your supervisor has time to prepare for the meeting.
-Submitting these up to five days before the meeting would provide the supervisor with enough time to familiarize themselves with the topic and questions.
+Submitting the parts of the thesis you wish to discuss in advance is advisable.
+Questions or concerns may be written into the document so your supervisor has time to prepare for the meeting.
+Submitting these up to five days before the meeting would give the supervisors enough time to familiarize themselves with the topic and questions.

-One important thing to remember about your thesis is that although it may reflect theoretical and methodological frameworks from your supervisor's subject, it is important to be conscious of the fact that your thesis is a Master's Thesis in Social Exclusion, and not in the subject of your supervisor.
-Thus, when you are writing your thesis, always keep in mind that the majority of your thesis will consist of the elements of Social Exclusion that you have studied over the two years of the Master's Programme.
-The objective of the master's thesis should strive to achieve an interdisciplinarity where theories and methodologies can be drawn from multiple fields.
-However, most argumentation, propositions, theoretical and methodological frameworks should reflect a focus on the discourses and approaches of Social Exclusion.
-This will be explored more in the second-year seminar and feedback will be provided accordingly to ensure that you remain grounded in Social Exclusion.
+One important thing to remember about your thesis is that although it may reflect theoretical and methodological frameworks from your supervisor's subject, it is vital to be conscious that your thesis is a Master's Thesis in Social Exclusion and not in the subject of your supervisor.
+The objective of the master's thesis should strive to achieve interdisciplinarity where theories and methodologies can be drawn from multiple fields.
+However, most argumentation, propositions, theoretical and methodological frameworks should focus on the discourses and approaches of Social Exclusion.
+This will be explored more in the second-year seminar, and feedback will be provided accordingly to ensure that you remain grounded in Social Exclusion.